- October 21, 2016

 "That game where you can pee, poop and puke." -- this is a 2D platformer with 360° aiming.
 It is violent, it is fast, it is absolutely over the top.
 Jump around, slide, dash and dunk into enemies to kill them, and then eat them.
 On your quest for meat you encounter a lot of deadly traps in a post-apocalyptic wasteland.
 Become the ultimate weapon of mass digestion: the Homo Metabolicus!

-- Its gross themes and content may not appeal to all players, particularly those sensitive to graphic violence and bodily functions.
+- Its retro aesthetic may not appeal to everyone, particularly those who are sensitive to the game's gross and grotesque themes.

 graphics